Hot water for less

 Solar hot water heaters use the sun's free, unlimited energy.
 A well-installed system should be able to deliver up to 75 percent of hot water heating over the year, in most parts of the country.
-However, some recent studies (see the Consumer NZ website) have also shown that the concept of solar hot water heating has a few challenges in New Zealand:
+However, the concept of solar hot water heating has a few challenges in New Zealand:

 - the high initial cost compared with other water-heating options